-A temple, built by a saint who underwent penance in an anthill, Dwaraka Tirumala is a popular religious place in West Godavari.
+A temple, built by a saint who underwent penance in an anthill, Dwaraka Tirumala is a popular religious place in West Godavari and Andhra Pradesh tourist places.
 This temple is also regarded as mini-Tirupati by locals.
 This district in Andhra Pradesh is also home to an important beach, Perupalem.
 The river Godavari flows through the district, which remains at its prime beauty throughout the year.

 There are several water activities in this region available to keep the adventurers satisfied.
 Some of the top tourist attractions in West Godavari are Pattisam, Eluru, Polavaram, and Kolleru Lake.